Southland cricket team: Later history

 Along with Hawke's Bay, Southland lost their first-class status after the 1920–21 season, leaving just four first-class teams in New Zealand: Auckland, Canterbury, Otago and Wellington.
 In reorganising domestic first-class cricket, the New Zealand Cricket Council chose only those teams that could afford to travel to take part in an annual round robin tournament for the Plunket Shield.

 From 1921, for first-class (and in later years List A and Twenty20) cricket purposes Southland merged with Otago.
 However, Southland continued to play non-first-class matches on their own.
 They played against some touring teams and resumed their participation in the Hawke Cup in the 1929–30 season.

 Southland have won the Hawke Cup six times, most recently in March 2018.
 Their longest periods of success have been when they held the trophy from March 1973 to February 1977, and from February 1989 to February 1992.
 They play their home games at Queen's Park, Invercargill.

 The Southland Cricket Association, which organises cricket in the region at all levels, is based in Invercargill.
 The six teams that play in the senior competition are Appleby, Invercargill Old Boys, Marist Invercargill, Metropolitan, Southland Boys High School and Waikoikoi.

 Leading Hawke Cup players

 Several Southland players have represented New Zealand internationally as well as having successful careers for Southland in the Hawke Cup and Otago in the Plunket Shield.
 The Test leg-spinner Jack Alabaster played 14 matches for Southland and took 92 wickets at an average of 13.29.
-His brother Gren Alabaster played 20 matches and took 102 wickets at an average of 14.78.
-Robert Anderson played 16 games and scored 1773 runs at an average of 70.29.
+His brother Gren Alabaster played 20 Hawke Cup matches and took 102 wickets at an average of 14.78.
+Robert Anderson, another Test player, played 16 Hawke Cup games and scored 1773 runs at an average of 70.29.
 When, to celebrate the centenary of the Hawke Cup, a team of the century was selected from all the participating teams, Gren Alabaster was named the captain, and the other Southland players chosen were Anderson and Richard Hoskin.